endoflife-date/endoflife.date/CONTRIBUTING.md

 # If you are adding any images in the text, they might get blocked due to our CSP
 # Prefer using releaseImage in such cases.
 # Images on the same website as releaseImage will not be blocked.

+# Please leave a newline both above and below the triple-dashes

 ---

 > [Time Turner](https://jkrowling.com/time-turner) is device that powers short-term time travel.

 Time-turners are no longer released, and the last known stable release was in HP.5 release.